How to I access the online School Forms?

 Do I need to write a letter of recommendation for every student?

 No, you may select either of the "opt-out" options rather than writing an individual recommendation for every student.
 Applicants will not be penalized if their counselor is unable or chooses not to supply a recommendation.
-Counselor recommendations, just like personal statements, are often beneficial during our review process but they can never hurt an
+Counselor recommendations, just like personal statements, are often beneficial during our review process but they can never hurt an applicant's chances of admission.

 If neither of the "opt-out" options accurately describes by relationship with my student, how should I proceed?